OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-15.md

 ## 1 Kings 15:6

-And there was war between Rehoboam and Jeroboam all the days of his life.
+And there was ongoing conflict between Rehoboam and Jeroboam throughout his life.

 ## 1 Kings 15:7